Chocobozzz/PeerTube/README.md

 :raised_hands: Contributing
 ----------------------------------------------------------------

-You don't need to be a coder to help!
+You don't need to be a programmer to help!

 You can give us your feedback, report bugs, help us translate PeerTube, write documentation, and more.
 Check out the [contributing guide](https://github.com/Chocobozzz/PeerTube/blob/develop/.github/CONTRIBUTING.md) to know how, it takes less than 2 minutes to get started. :wink: